Last updated:

 No email required for the sample.

 You have read every fantasy romance on your shelf twice, and the magic systems that once thrilled you now blur together into the same recycled plot wearing a different crown.
+You are not broken for wanting something new: the same emotional devastation and slow ache, transported into a setting where the stakes feel limitless.

 Why Are So Many Fantasy Romance Readers Switching to Space Opera?